Gavriil1/arcadegame/README.md

 Alert window informs user that his feedback was sent.

-User stories:
+User stories: 6
-7. User needs to be sure that his feedback was sent.

 ![Alert Window](assets\readmemddocs\features\feedback\windowalert.png)

 ###  404 Page

-This page helps the user navigate to the home, menu, gallery, and contact pages when the user mistakenly enters the wrong URL.
+ 404 page should be created, to help user to navigate to home page in case wrong urls was entered.

 Since the website is small, we added to it initial game, and added a link to Feedback option.

-User story: 1.
-404 page should be created, to help user to navigate to home page in case wrong urls was entered.
+User story: 9.

 ![page404](assets\readmemddocs\features\404page\404-page.png)